Scarlet Honeyeater

 Bird Description:

 Primarily nectarivorous, the Scarlet Honeyeater feeds on the nectar of various flowering plants, such as eucalypts, paperbarks (Melaleuca spp.), and banksias.
 It also consumes insects, including beetles, flies, bugs, and caterpillars, gleaned from foliage or caught in flight.
 These little honeyeaters love flowers, especially grevilleas and eucalypts, and they use their curved beaks to sip nectar.
 They’re fast-moving, flitting from bloom to bloom, and often heard before they’re seen.
+Link to the males call.

 Special features: